Athletic Training (Masters in Athletic Training)

 To obtain unconditional admission to the MAT program, students must meet the following admission requirements:

-• Initial undergraduate degree GPA of at least 2.75 on a 4.00 scale and completion of all prerequisite coursework.
+• Overall undergraduate degree GPA of at least 2.75 on a 4.00 scale and completion of all prerequisite coursework.

 Conditional Admission